MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hcs/Export-HcsSupportPackage.md

 This cmdlet creates one .zip file per controller.
 Microsoft Customer Service and Support uses these logs to help troubleshoot the device.

-This cmldet uses an encryption passphrase to encrypt the package.
+This cmdlet uses an encryption passphrase to encrypt the package.
 Share this passphrase with Customer Service and Support.

 ## EXAMPLES